grahama1970/anvil/README.md

 ### Local `treesitter-tools` integration (this workspace)

-This repo also defines an optional `ast` dependency group that installs `treesitter-tools` from `file:///home/graham/workspace/experiments/treesitter-tools`.
+For full support (recommended), this repo also defines an optional `ast` dependency group that installs `treesitter-tools` from `file:///home/graham/workspace/experiments/treesitter-tools`.

 ```bash
 uv sync --group ast